- Summer 2017 Graduation Information Sheet

 - Students are encouraged to apply to graduate through Enroll & Pay the semester prior to their intended semester of graduation.

-- There is an early audit deadline for each respective semester or term.
+- There is an priority graduation check deadline for each respective semester or term.

 - Once a student has applied to graduate through Enroll & Pay the College Graduation Advisor will review the student’s record, this is known as a Graduation Review.